awsdocs/amazon-fsx-windows-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonFSxDeleteServiceLinkedRoleAccess<a name="security-iam-awsmanpol-AmazonFSxDeleteServiceLinkedRoleAccess"></a>

 You can't attach `AmazonFSxDeleteServiceLinkedRoleAccess` to your IAM entities\.
-This policy is linked to a service service and used only with the service\-linked role for that service\.
+This policy is linked to a service and used only with the service\-linked role for that service\.
 You cannot attach, detach, modify, or delete this policy\.
 For more information, see [Using service\-linked roles for Amazon FSx](using-service-linked-roles.md)\.

 This policy grants administrative permissions that allow Amazon FSx to delete its Service Linked Role for Amazon S3 access, used only by Amazon FSx for Lustre\.